specklesystems/speckle-docs/user/manager.md

 The local cache is used when sending and receiving to Speckle to speed up similar operations in the future.
 If you notice your cache is significantly large, you can delete it from here.

 ### Using Beta Versions of Manager
-Toggling this setting on **on** will enable beta versions of Manager.
+Toggling this setting **on** will enable beta versions of Manager.
 This means that every time we make a beta release you'll be able to install it as well.
 If you are experiencing issues with Manager we might ask you do so to try a new version we have made.

 ### Using Beta Versions of our Connectors

-Toggling this setting on **on** will enable beta versions of connectors.
+Toggling this setting **on** will enable beta versions of connectors.
 This means that every time we make a beta release you'll be able to install it as well.
 In general, **you should not enable this setting unless you have been asked to**, this could happen when we are trying to release a fix for a specific issue affecting you.

 To uninstall the beta version of a connector and to return to its latest stable release, just do the following: